JoeLearns2Code/Word-Guess-Game/README.md

 This project can be found in my github portfolio here: https://github.com/JoeLearns2Code/Word-Guess-Game The live page can be found here: https://joelearns2code.github.io/Word-Guess-Game/

+It can also be reached via my portfolio page here: https://joelearns2code.github.io/Bootstrap-Portfolio/portfolio.html

 ### Prerequisites

 You will need access to a common web browser to view the live page.
 The data can also be pulled directly from GitHub via GitBash on PC or via Terminal on Mac.